 - Messages on the main Camosun phone number: 250-370-3000

-- Notices on the Camosun College Emergency App (download Camosun’s free app here)
+- Notices on the Camosun College Emergency App (download Camosun’s free Emergency App)

 Once the college has been declared CLOSED, it will be closed for the remainder of the school day, including evening classes, and employees and students are asked to check the above communication outlets for further updates.

-Camosun College decisions on campus closures & procedures
+Camosun College decisions on campus closures and procedures

-Deciding to close the college for weather purposes is not a simple task—it is partly a guessing game and partly an exercise in keeping people safe.
+Deciding to close the college due to extreme weather is not a simple task.
 So we thought we’d tell you what the factors are that influence the decision.

-First and foremost we want people to stay safe.
+- First and foremost, we want people who need to come on campus to stay safe.
 So we look at a series of factors that include: are the buses running?
 Are main roads clear?
 Is the campus clear and safe?
 What are the conditions of the roads?
 Do we have power and heat?
-What are police forces saying and recommending?
+What are the local police departments saying and recommending?
 What’s the ongoing weather prediction?
-And to minimise confusion we work very hard to have these decisions made by 6:30am.
+And to minimize confusion we work very hard to have these decisions made by 6:30am.

 We know that not everyone lives where the roads are clear and that buses run slow in inclement weather.
 Our best advice is to first and foremost look after yourself and be safe.
 You have to be the judge of that as every circumstance is different.
 If you can’t make it in, we suggest that you let your instructors know.
 And we understand.